-Please check if you are actually subscribed to the service you cannot access by logging in to the SelfService and navigating to "My Account > Services".
+Please check if you are actually subscribed to the service you can't access by logging in to the SelfService and navigating to "My Account > Services".
 You can grant yourself access to the services there.
-If you also cannot log in to this platform or any other MPCDF service then your password or account may have expired.
+Note that it can take up to 20 minutes for the changes to become effective.
+If you also can't log in to this platform or any other MPCDF service then your password or account may have expired.
 If you find that you are already subscribed to the service you are trying to log in to please contact support.

 If you are an IPP user and you are having issues with your account please contact the helpdesk of your respective institute.